pybox/MR61xx/README.md

  ```
 USAGE :
 ============
 > To import this library in your code.
+First, download and copy uhf.py file in your main-code directory.
-> First, download and copy uhf.py file in your main-code directory.
+###Preparing rfid object
 ```python
 from uhf import uhf
 import serial